cosmic-lang/cosmic/docs/basics.md

 let y = Result.err("Some error message")
 let o = Result.other

-# Tagged can be pattern matched, to access inner values, errors if rhs is not the matching tag
+# Variant can be pattern matched, to access inner values, errors if rhs is not the matching tag
 let Result.ok(z) = x

 std.testing.assert(z == 12)

-# Tagged can also be used for branching based on if the pattern matches or not
+# Variant can also be used for branching based on if the pattern matches or not
-# The tagged type can be inferred
+# The variant type can be inferred
 if let .ok = x |z| {
   std.fmt.printf("{}", z)
 }